corenzan/owl/README.md

 It also includes three sub-packages:

 - [./agent/client](agent/client) a decorated HTTP client ready to talk with the Owl server.
--   [./agent/lambda](agent/lambda) wraps the agent to run on Amazon Lambda.
+- [./agent/lambda](agent/lambda) wraps the client to run on Amazon Lambda.
--   [./agent/cli](agent/cli) wraps the agent to be ran from a CLI.
+- [./agent/cli](agent/cli) wraps the client to be ran from a CLI.

 ### Client